 Step 8 – Tick on the certification and submit your application

 Step 9 – You may have to submit scanned documents depending on the purpose for which you have filled the form

 Step 10 – Your employer has to approve your withdrawal request after which the money will be withdrawn from your EPF account and deposited in the bank account mentioned at the time of filling the withdrawal form.

-EPF Withdrawal Forms
+Eligibility Conditions for EPF Withdrawal

-EPF Advance/Partial Withdrawal – Form 31
+EPF Withdrawal Form/Composite Claim Form

 When applying for the withdrawal offline, you are required to fill out the Composite Claim Form which serves the purpose of three forms – Form 19 (For Final PF Settlement), Form 10C (For Pension Withdrawal) and Form 31 (For Part-withdrawal of PF amount).

 EPF withdrawal can be done through the UAN member portal.
-The member has to first activate his UAN and then login to the portal for online withdrawal.
+The member has to first activate his UAN and then log in to the portal for online withdrawal.
 The portal can also be used to transfer funds from his old PF account to a new account.
 Other online services such as eKYC, contact details update, etc. can also be performed through this portal.